modernish/modernish/README.md

 construct, the advantage being that this is not limited to bash, ksh or zsh but works on all POSIX shells capable of running modernish.
 It is not possible for modernish to introduce the original ksh syntax into other shells.
-Instead, this module provides a `%` command for use within a command substitution, either `$(%` modern form`)` or the legacy form with backticks.
+Instead, this module provides a `%` command for use within a `$(`command substitution`)`.

 The `%` command takes one simple command as its arguments, executes it in the background, and writes a file name from which to read its output.
-So if `%` is used within a command substitution as intended, that file name is passed on to the current command.
-If it is used as a standalone command, the command it launches will be suspended and wait in the background until something reads data from the file name it outputs.
+So if `%` is used within a command substitution as intended, that file name is passed on to the invoking command as an argument.

 The `%` command supports one option, `-o`.
-If that option is given, it is expected that output is written to the file name written by `%`, instead of input read from it.
+If that option is given, then it is expected that, instead of reading input, the invoking command writes output to the file name passed on to it, so that the command invoked by `% -o` can read that data from its standard input.

 <table>
 <caption>Example syntax comparison:</caption>